SarahIsWeird/SarahIsWeird/README.md

 ### I'm Sarah! 🖤

 Hey!
 Thanks for checking out my profile.
 I'm Sarah (she/her), I'm 18 and I live in Germany.
-Currently I'm studying IT. 🎓
+I'm studying IT currently. 🎓

-I mostly develop in C and C++, but I also work with Java and JavaScript a lot.
-I also do some embedded stuff!
+I mostly develop in C, C++ and Kotlin, but I also work with Java and JavaScript sometimes.
+I do some embedded stuff, too.

-You can find a lot of random projects on my profile.
-Don't expect *that* many updates.
-I'm mostly working on my C/C++ Duinocoin library [libduco](https://github.com/SarahIsWeird/libduco) lately.
-Check it out if you're into that kinda stuff! 😊
+Nowadays I mostly do Discord bots for my friends, but I also start a lot of side projects which are never going to be finished.